THE EMBRACE HUB

 Funds will be used to develop creative, engaging resources for young people that can be implemented in homes, schools, sports clubs and community settings.

 We won't recreate the wheel.
 We know exactly what is out there, and what is missing.
-Our innovative, positive, evidence-informed approach and capacity to reach large audiences mean we can get effective resources out fast.
+We will focus on developing creative and engaging resources.
+Our innovative, positive, evidence-informed approach and capacity to reach large audiences mean we can get these effective resources out fast.

 Evidence is at the heart of everything we do.
 Our partnerships with universities and researchers ensure that we can get the highest level of evidence to support the efficacy of the resources on The Embrace Hub.